-Semester tests at Nemo Vista High School shall be comprehensive in nature and shall cover a range of material from the beginning to the end of the term (semester).
+Semester tests at Nemo Vista High School shall be comprehensive and shall cover a range of material from the beginning to the end of the term (semester).
 Semester tests shall be given at the end of each term on days designated on the school calendar.
-The principal or his/her designee shall stipulate which periods will test on which days by means of a "Semester Test Schedule" with ample lead time for teachers and students to know the periods that will be tested.
+The principal or his/her designee shall stipulate which periods will test on which days utilizing a "Semester Test Schedule" with ample lead time for teachers and students to know the periods that will be tested.